-As gray skies give way to blue, spend April and May taking any of these six wildflower hikes in Alameda and Contra Costa counties.
+As gray skies give way to blue, take any of these six wildflower hikes in Alameda and Contra Costa counties.
 While you’re out there, consult the East Bay Parks Wildflower photo guide and see how many varieties you can find.
 Just don’t pick or trample, please.

 Every spring, wildflowers dot this 6,096-acre historic park in Antioch.
 Tiptoe through the buttercups, lupines, poppies, and paintbrushes.

 Stroll along this Fremont shoreline park of marshland and grassland dotted with colorful pops of orange monkey flowers, yellow star thistles, brass buttons, purple geraniums, and blue dicks.
 Also visit the bird and butterfly nectar garden next to the visitors center.
 For information about naturalist-led educational programs, call (510) 544-3220.